au-bio-bootcamp/au-bio-bootcamp.github.io/using_remote_computer.md

 How useful is this?
 Imagine that you are at a meeting and something has happened to the pdf file that you were going to use for your slides.
 Let's use scp to retrieve a copy of the original from our office (remote) computer by doing the following:

-`scp student@the­santos­lab.dynu.net:homework/slides.pdf Newslides.pdf`
+`scp student@the santos lab.dynu.net:homework/slides.pdf Newslides.pdf`

-Enter the password (or copy­paste) and note again that the password won’t be visible for security reasons and the file will be automatically downloaded to the current directory that you are in.
+Enter the password (or copypaste) and note again that the password won’t be visible for security reasons and the file will be automatically downloaded to the current directory that you are in.
 Now open the Newslides.pdf to make sure it’s fine and you are ready to give your talk.
 This is just one example; once you get comfortable with using `scp` , you'll never need a USB flash drive to transfer files between UNIX/Linux computers again.